-Mınn.
+Minn.
 Stat.
-TAX INCREMENT FINANCING Workpaper Section Yes No Reference Part IV.
+Section TAX INCREMENT FINANCING Yes No Workpaper Reference Section 1 1 65 INO Reference follo the TIF authority submit to the county auditor, by February 1 of the fifth year owing the year in which the parcel was certified, evidence that the required activity taken place on each parcel in the district?
+Part IV.
 Decertification § 469.177, subd.
-12 A. Was this TIF district decertified when the earliest of the following times was reached: The statutory maximum duration limit under Minn.
+12 A. Was this TIF district decertified when the earliest of the following times was reached: 1.
+The statutory maximum duration limit under Minn.
 Stat. § 469.176, subdivisions 1b to 1g; § 469.176, subd.
 1 2. the maximum duration limit as provided in the TIF plan; § 469.1763, subd.
 4 3. beginning in the sixth year following certification of a post-1990 TIF district, the outstanding bonds have been defeased and sufficient tax increment revenues have been set aside to pay, outstanding bonds and binding contracts entered into before or within five years of the certification of the district; or § 469.177, subd.
 12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request? В Did the authority file a confirmation of decertified TIF district form with its county auditor?
 C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district?
-Part V. Audit Conclusion

-Part V. Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to Tax Increment Financing.
+Part V. Audit Conclusion ate a conclusionbased on this questionnaire and any other audit procedures performed agal provisions reviewed relating to Tax Increment Financing. edwhe ther the e client has Coliciusion.

-Conclusion: